-We are thrilled to learn that you are interested in reading about our adoption and foster care services program.
+We are thrilled to learn you are interested in learning about our foster care and adoption services program.
 Take as much time as you need.
-Our prayer is that you are interested in becoming a CK Family, volunteering your talents, or making a financial donation.
-If you still have questions after reading the information on this page please give us a call and one of our experienced staff will be happy to help you find answers.
+If you still have questions give us a call or send us a message and our experienced staff will be happy to help you find answers.

 Foster parents provide safe and loving homes for children who have been abused and neglected while the biological family is not able to care for them.